nathanrosspowell/nathanrosspowell.github.com/website/pages/career/eutechnyx-ferrari.md

 title: "Eutechnyx - Ferrari: The Race Experience"
 comments: True
 customsort: "005"
+short: A licensed circuit racer packaged for PSN and Wii.

 Industry Experience at [Eutechnyx][etx] on [Ferrari The Race Experience][ferrari]
 =================================================================================